AcademySoftwareFoundation/EncodingGuidelines/EncodeVP9.md

    * Safari - works for 8-bit and 10-bit but fails on 10-bit 444 and 12-bit RGB.

 VP9 is supported by mp4 and webm containers, no support exists for mov.
+VP9 does support an alpha channel (via the yuva420p pixfmt).

 Outside of the web browser, VP9 support is pretty much limited to Davinci Resolve (Mac R/W, windows Read-only), Houdini, Blender, ffmpeg and VLC.